-In all instances the hearth should be made of non-combustible material.
+In all instances the back wall of the fireplace recess and the hearth should be made of non-combustible material.

 Allow an apron of a least 300mm at the front of the stove and 150mm on either side.

 The hearth on which the stove is to be placed should not be less than 125mm thick and should be in accordance with the current building regulations.